halkeye/helm-charts-3/README.md

 ### Discord

-Join the k8s-at-home [Discord](https://discord.gg/k8s-at-home) community on Discord.
+Join the home-operations [Discord](https://discord.gg/home-operations) community on Discord.

 ### Repository topics

-Have a look at people running Kubernetes at home by checking the ["`k8s-at-home`" topic on GitHub](https://github.com/topics/k8s-at-home?o=desc&s=updated).
+Have a look at people running Kubernetes at home by checking the ["`home-operations`" topic on GitHub](https://github.com/topics/home-operations?o=desc&s=updated).

 ### Search

-You can use this following [search engine](https://nanne.dev/k8s-at-home-search/) provided by [@whazor](https://github.com/whazor) to search for public repositories containing any application you might wish to run.
+You can use this following [search engine](https://nanne.dev/home-operations-search/) provided by [@whazor](https://github.com/whazor) to search for public repositories containing any application you might wish to run.

 ---